Back to English Hornbill

 Answer-

-(a) On the evening of the author’s return, she did not pray.
-Instead, she collected the women of the neighbourhood, got an old drum with sagging skins, and sang vigorously of the home-coming of warriors.
-This was the first time since the author had known her that she did not pray.
+The evening before she died, a change came over her.
+She did not pray.
+Instead, she collected the women of the neighbourhood, got an old, dilapidated drum, and for several hours, she thumped the sagging skins of the drum and sang of the homecoming of warriors.
+This was the first time the author had ever known her to not pray.
+The family had to persuade her to stop to avoid overstraining, but she fell ill the next day.

 Question 5: The way in which the sparrows expressed their sorrow when the author’s grandmother died.